 2.6.
 Styling the custom search form

-When you insert filter controls, they will display with the minimal HTML.
-You can add your own HTML and CSS around search inputs and the form, to apply elegant styling.
+Whether you select the Bootstrap-compatible or “raw” type of output for your filters, you can add your own HTML and CSS around search inputs and the form, to apply custom styling.

 3. Designing the custom search results